4-day remote trek close to Mont Blanc and Lake Geneva, passing incredible glaciers and mountain lakes along the way.

 The trek is all on marked paths, in a remote area of the Swiss alps.
 You can expect rocky trails, forest trails and gravel tracks.

 For this reason, it is important to wear a suitable boot with ankle support.
+You should also expect to be on rough ground, sometimes slippery and be ready to deal with a little exposure.
+Your guide will help you though throughout.

 Yes.
 We would always recommend getting travel insurance well before your trip departure date.

 The huts can cater for most dietary requirements.
 Just let them know when completing your registration form before the trip.
+They will do their best but see the above question.

 Absolutely, if you want to spend more time in Switzerland you can stay on Lake Geneva and enjoy the "Swiss Riveria" or ask about other extension possibilities.
 There is a charming guesthouse near the beginning and end of the tour called Heidi's GuestHouse , we can arrange to meet or drop you there.
 We also offer private guiding or more adventurous experiences like Via Ferrata.